-This recipe is incredibly simple.
-The mild, roasted cauliflower is nicely balanced with the sweetness of the caramelized onions and fresh peas.
-I used hot curry powder and I even added some red pepper flakes just to liven things up.
-Rest assured, if you’re not a spicy person, this will still be fantastic with a mild curry powder!
+This Curry Roasted Cauliflower is incredibly simple.
+The mild, roasted cauliflower is nicely balanced with the earthy curry powder and the sweetness of the caramelized onions and fresh peas.
+I used mild curry powder and I even added some red pepper flakes just to liven things up.
+If you have spicy curry powder, that will work just as well.

 Curry Roasted Cauliflower